dalong0514/selfstudy/006英文知识/201901Nature/20191027Can-marketplace-science-be-trusted.md

 During the Great Depression, critics singled out modern big business for its ruinous consequences to society — unemployment, overproduction and bankruptcy.
 Having research in thrall to industry raised the alarm, again, that capitalism corrupted science.
 So corporate captains and R&D directors marshalled the cornucopia of wondrous consumer products (‘technology’ in the new parlance) created by their science-based industries.
 In this story, science in industry was good; it guaranteed efficacy, efficiency and safety.
 In words that nineteenth-century consulting scientists would have understood, consumers could trust these modern technologies (and their corporations) because of the R&D.

+1『重点观点：Having research in thrall to industry raised the alarm, again, that capitalism corrupted science. 』

 At the World’s Fair in New York City in 1939, industry paraded the fruits of its science.
 The Radio Corporation of America (RCA) introduced consumers to the television.
 International Business Machines (IBM) showed off its electric typewriter.
-GE exhibited its new electrical refrigeration system, and DuPont, under its banner “Better Things for Better Living through Chemistry”, showcased a synthetic fibre called nylon6.
+GE exhibited its new electrical refrigeration system, and DuPont, under its banner “Better Things for Better Living through Chemistry”, showcased a synthetic fibre called nylon 6.

 Fears of corporate corruption of science were put to rest by awards of the Nobel prize.
 In 1931, two Germans, Carl Bosch and Friedrich Bergius, became the first industrial researchers to win in chemistry.
 The next year, GE’s Irving Langmuir won the chemistry prize, and in 1937, Clinton J. Davisson of Bell Telephone Laboratories (Bell Labs) won a share of the Nobel Prize in Physics.

 The largest research facility in the United States was Bell Labs, established in 1925 in New York City to consolidate the R&D arm of AT&T and Western Electric, its telephone-manufacturing arm.
-The labs had around 3,600 staff members and a budget in excess of US$12 million.
-(GE allocated less than $2 million to its Research Laboratory.)
+The labs had around 3,600 staff members and a budget in excess of US $12 million.
+(GE allocated less than $ 2 million to its Research Laboratory.)
 The first president of Bell Labs was the physicist Frank Jewett.
-In 1939, he became the first industrial scientist to be president of the NAS7.
+In 1939, he became the first industrial scientist to be president of the NAS 7.

 In short, national standing and international acclaim seemed to confirm that science done under the auspices of industry was equal to science in universities or governments.
 Still, industrial labs of the 1920s and 1930s were not simply universities without students.
 As institutions of applied science, they always needed to show corporate headquarters their value in terms of profitable products and processes.

-ESSAY SERIES: LESSONS FROM THE PAST FOR THE FUTURE OF RESEARCH Read more of this collection published to mark Nature’s 150th anniversary, in which leading historians explore how the past century and a half has forged some of the defining features of today’s scientific system.

-We ignore the past at our peril

-Government: Discovery is always political

-China: How science made a superpower

-Identity: How advances have repeatedly changed who we think we are

-Data: From objects to assets

-## Military (1940–80)
+## 03. Military (1940–80)

 By the time the New York World’s Fair closed in October 1940, Europe was already at war.
 The United States entered in December 1941, and the Second World War transformed the relationship between science and industry, along with the very terms — and even the history — of those relations.

 The prime mover in all those changes was the US military and the unprecedented amounts of money it allocated — through new forms of contracting and subcontracting — to scientific research.
 During the war, the Office of Scientific Research and Development, under its director Vannevar Bush, signed more than 2,300 research contracts, worth roughly dollar 350 million, with more than 140 academic institutions and 320 companies.
 About two-thirds of that funding went to universities; the Massachusetts Institute of Technology (MIT) in Cambridge, for example, received more than dollar 200 million for its Radiation Laboratory for research on radar.
 Corporate R&D also received unrivalled amounts: AT&T was allocated dollar 16 million, GE dollar 8 million and RCA, DuPont and Westinghouse between dollar 5 million and dollar 6 million each8.